RC-002/atomic-arbitrage-execution/src/README.md

 2. **Whitelisting**: Only the SAFE EOA can whitelist other EOAs (Externally Owned Accounts) to execute swaps.
 3. **Swapping**: Once whitelisted, an EOA can call the `executeAtomicArbitrageSwap` method to perform arbitrage swaps.
 4. **Gas Costs**: The whitelisted EOA must have ETH to pay for gas fees but does not need any WETH balance.
 The contract allows swaps with no starting capital!
+5. **Assert arbitrage**: The contract asserts that the WETH profit is greater than or equals to the expected minimum output amount

 ### 2. Steps to Deploy
 1. **Install Dependencies**: